Pylons/pyramid/docs/narr/viewconfig.rst

 It's useful to be able to debug :exc:`NotFound` error responses when they occur unexpectedly due to an application registry misconfiguration.
-To debug these errors, use the ``PYRAMID_DEBUG_NOTFOUND`` environment variable or the ``debug_notfound`` configuration file setting.
+To debug these errors, use the ``PYRAMID_DEBUG_NOTFOUND`` environment variable or the ``pyramid.debug_notfound`` configuration file setting.
 Details of why a view was not found will be printed to ``stderr``, and the browser representation of the error will include the same information.
 See :ref:`environment_chapter` for more information about how, and where to set these values.

 .. index::
    single: HTTP caching